jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/README.md

 After collecting all the information it is our turn to get some **physical work** done.
 We will wire all parts together and perform some **initial tests** of the data transfer and bandwidth, before you can run your experiments.

-Let's get this started :bowtie: !
+Let's get this started :fire: !

 **Cheerio !** :grin: